dmtrinh/used-car-prices/README.md

 From a business perspective, we are tasked with identifying key drivers for used car prices.
 We will employ a collection of techniques to determine feature importance and support building of a predictive model for used car sale prices:
 * Exploratory data analysis (EDA) to understand distribution of each feature and also their relationship to price
 * Data preparation activities to filter out missing data, impute missing values, and engineer new features that may be useful.
-* Build a model to help predict sales prices based on various features of a car
+* Linear regression with regularization to build a model to predict sales prices based on various features of a car

 ## Exploratory Data Analysis
-Upon initial examination of the dataset, we immediately noticed majority of features are non-numerical.
+Upon initial examination of the dataset, we immediately noticed a majority of features is non-numerical.
 Furthermore, some features have substantial amounts of missing values.

 <img src="./images/00_Dataframe_info.png" width="300" />
 <img src="./images/01_Initial_percent_missing_values.png" width="200" />